m-reza-rahman/jakartaee-azure/javaee/README.md

 # Basic Java EE CRUD Application
-This is the basic Java EE 8 application used throughout the Docker and Kubertenes demos.
+This is the basic Java EE 8 application used throughout the Azure demos.
 It is a simple CRUD application.
 It uses Maven and Java EE 8 (JAX-RS, EJB, CDI, JPA, JSF, Bean Validation).

 We use Eclipse but you can use any Maven capable IDE such as NetBeans.
-We use WebSphere Liberty but you should be able to use any Java EE 8 compatiple application server such as WildFly or Payara.
-We use Postgres but you can use any relational database such as MySQL.
+We use WildFly but you should be able to use any Java EE 8 compatiple application server such as WebSphere Liberty or Payara.
+We use Postgres but you can use any relational database such as MySQL or SQL Server.

 ## Setup